Missouri vs Princeton Players to Watch - Second Round

 Top Players to Watch: Missouri vs. Princeton - Second Round

-When the Missouri Tigers and Princeton Tigers play in the second round of the NCAA tournament at Golden 1 Center on Saturday at 6:10 PM ET, Kobe Brown and Tosan Evbuomwan will be two of the top players to watch.
+Kobe Brown and Tosan Evbuomwan are two players to watch on Saturday at 6:10 PM ET, when the Missouri Tigers square off against the Princeton Tigers in the second round of the NCAA tournament at Golden 1 Center.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.